Destaq/chess-graph/README.md

 - **Run easily** with the PyPI module, `chess-graph`
 - **Hide small slices** and prevent them from showing up in the graph!

+### Prerequisites
+- Runs in Python 3, must have Python 3 installed
+- Requires Plotly and pgnparser
+- To run as PyPI module, have this projects PyPI package installed

+You can install Plotly and pgnparser using PyPi, as long as you are an admin user on your device.
+To do so, simply type `pip install plotly` and `pip install pgnparser` into your terminal.

+If you would like to simply run this code from Python IDE, then type `pip install chess-graph` (make sure you have the other modules installed as well).

 ### How to Use

 #### Using directly from the Github Repo